High harmonics from backscattering of delocalized electrons

-Finally, we discuss how the HHG time-frequency profile (shown in Fig.\,\ref{fig:mechanism}) obtained by Gabor transforming the quantum current in Eq.\,\eqref{eq:hhgs_N}, can be mapped onto classical trajectories from Eq.\,\eqref{eq:position_x} for the electron-hole pair.
-This is for at least two reasons not straightforward. (i) Even in the periodic-system case, the semi-classical three-step trajectory picture with more than one conduction band has only been demonstrated successfully for situations where the maximal electron momentum exceeds the BZ boundary ($2A_0\,{>}\,\pi/d$) and therefore takes the excited electron across the gap between {\cone} and {\ctwo} and eventually gaps between higher bands \cite{iksh+17}. (ii) It is unclear if the backscattering mechanism can be described adequately with trajectories.
-Hence, the more intricate circumstances of backscattering provide also a chance to refine the semi-classical trajectory model for HHG, which is, however, beyond the scope of the present work.
-Here, we only sketch the feasibility of such an enterprise.
+Finally, we discuss how the HHG time-frequency profile, shown in Fig.\,\ref{fig:mechanism}, obtained by Gabor transforming the quantum current in \eqref{eq:hhgs_N}, can be mapped onto classical trajectories from \eqref{eq:position_x} for electron-hole pairs.
+It is \mbox{a priori} unclear if the (quantum) reflection-based backscattering mechanism can be described adequately with trajectories.
+Certainly, such trajectories will require refined spatial properties.
+To identify them, we first analyze the (standard) periodic system case.